 There are two different ways to make dried mint at home: the fast way and the slow way.
 If you happen to have a food dehydrator, then there's a third medium option, but for the sake of this post, I'm going to assume that you, like me, don't have one.

 The fast way will get you dried mint that doesn't have quite as much flavor as the slow way, but it works great in a pinch.
 In either case, just remember to use more fresh mint than you think you'll need for the recipe because the leaves will shrink down significantly.
+You can store whatever you have leftover for future use.

 The fast way: in the oven

-- Wash and dry fresh mint leaves.
+- Wash and towel-dry fresh mint sprigs and remove them from their stems.

 - Place the mint leaves in a single layer on a sheet pan and dehydrate in the oven at 180° F (or cooler if possible) for about an hour, or until the leaves are crunchy and dry (check on them after 30 minutes).